kehman18/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is to print the last ten lines of a file
+getting the first ten lines of a file